 - 1. Understand that amino acids are the building blocks for polymeric proteins, and that the biological information is specified by the identity and sequence of the side groups - 2.
-Understand what form an "amino acid" exists in, depending on whether the conditions are acidic, neutral, or basic pH - Is the nitrogen neutral (base form) or protonated and cationic (acid form)? - Is the carboxylic acid anionic (base form) or protonated and neutral (acid form)? - Acidic pH: both are in protonated acid forms - nitrogen is cationic and carboxylic acid is neutral - b.
-Neutral pH: one in acid form, the other in base form Overall Charge: NEUTRAL - One acidic H between the two of them - The amine is in its acid form (protonated, cationic); while the carboxylic acid is in its base form (deprotonated, anionic) - The amine is more basic than the carboxylate, the carboxylic acid more acidic than Acid base drives the equilibrium to the ammonium the ammonium cation. carboxylate form - Basic pH: both are in deprotonated base form NEGATIVE
+Understand what form an "amino acid" exists in, depending on whether the conditions are acidic, neutral, or basic pH - Is the nitrogen neutral (base form) or protonated and cationic (acid form)? - Is the carboxylic acid anionic (base form) or protonated and neutral (acid form)? - a.
+Acidic pH: both are in protonated acid forms Overall Charge: POSITIVE - nitrogen is cationic and carboxylic acid is neutral - b.
+Neutral pH: one in acid form, the other in base form Overall Charge: NEUTRAL - One acidic H between the two of them - The amine is in its acid form (protonated, cationic); while the carboxylic acid is in its base form (deprotonated, anionic) - The amine is more basic than the carboxylate, the carboxylic acid more acidic than the ammonium cation.
+Acid base drives the equilibrium to the ammonium carboxylate form - c.
+Basic pH: both are in deprotonated base form Overall Charge: NEGATIVE - Nitrogen is neutral, carboxylic acid is anionic